 Work With Students

-I mentor graduate students in literature and philosophy beginning with the 18th century – which has included topics such as translational responses to historical crises 1800/1900; the concept of contingency in Heinrich von Kleist; the Kantian sublime in its role for Black studies; aspect choreography in contemporary art; a juxtaposition of Du Bois on race and Ambedkar on caste; and the conceptual interdependency of philosophy and poetry.
-I have advised undergraduate theses on the poetics of space in Kafka, feminist conceptualizations of pain and gender, and the aesthetics of the techno club.
-I serve as faculty sponsor for the Literature and Philosophy graduate workshop at the University of Chicago
+I mentor graduate students in the arts, literature, politics, and philosophy beginning with the 18th century – which has included topics such as translational responses to historical crises 1800/1900; the concept of contingency in Heinrich von Kleist; the Kantian sublime in its role for Black studies; aspect choreography in contemporary art; a juxtaposition of Du Bois on race and Ambedkar on caste; and the conceptual interdependency of philosophy and the arts.
+I have advised undergraduate theses on feminist conceptualizations of pain and gender, the poetics of space in Kafka, and the aesthetics of the techno club.
+I serve as faculty sponsor for the Literature and Philosophy graduate workshop at the University of Chicago.

 Courses Taught